About

 Biography

-Julie Atkinson began painting after working in business and then as a lawyer.
-What began with an impromptu purchase of a set of watercolor paint quickly grew into a passion for exploring the human figure and emotions through the colors and texture of oil paint.
+Julie Atkinson began painting after practicing law for ten years.
+What began with the purchase of a set of watercolor paint quickly grew into a passion for exploring the human figure and emotions through the colors and texture of oil paint.
 Her art education comes from self-directed online courses as well as from local community centers.
 She is deeply grateful to all the artists she met in these communities for their advice and encouragement.
-Julie's work has been included in the Art of the African Diaspora exhibition at the Richmond Art Center in Richmond, California, and in other galleries in the Bay Area.
+Julie's work has been included in the Art of the African Diaspora exhibition at the Richmond Art Center in Richmond, California, and in other galleries in Oakland, Berkeley, San Rafael, and Vallejo.
 In 2022, her piece, Yellow, was selected for the Black Creativity Juried Art Exhibition at the Museum of Science and Industry in Chicago, Illinois.
-Julie's work has also been included in several online exhibitions and at the Jacoby Art Center in Alton, Illinois.
+Julie's work has also been included in several exhibitions in Illinois, Wyoming, and New Jersey.
 Julie is currently a member of the ACCI Gallery in Berkeley, California.

 Julie lives with her husband and two children in the San Francisco Bay Area.